srvaroa/repocket/README.md

 Exporting your list
 -------------------

-Once you're done, click enter on the console and watch articles being downloaded.
+Run

+    GO111MODULE=on go run ./cmd/repocket [favs|unread|archive]

+Use `favs` to download only favourited articles, `unread` for queued ones.

-You can run the same command several times and it'll skip through articles that are already downloaded, adding only new ones.
+You can run any command several times and it'll skip through articles that are already downloaded, adding only new ones.

 TODO